 1 – Ubud: 4 days

 When landing at Denpasar Ngurah Rai Airport, please skip Kuta/Legian/Seminyak and go directly to Ubud.
+This is definitely the best way to start any Bali road trip itinerary.
 You’ll save time, money and a wrong first impression about Bali.
-Many people stick to Kuta because the International Airport is actually in Kuta and “this is where everyone goes, right?”
-In this blog post, I explain why I love Ubud and Bali so much and why I avoid Kuta.
+Many people stick to Kuta because the International Airport is actually in Kuta and “this is where everyone goes, right?”.
+Ubud is not that far from Kuta and can be visited even on a short 3-day itinerary in Bali.

 Where to stay in Ubud?